No account required

 .ppt, .pptx

-Turns slide text, speaker notes, and structured slide content into Markdown that can be reused in outlines or briefs.
+Turns slide titles, body text, notes, and simple structured slide content into Markdown outlines or reusable briefs.

 Short, specific notes for the files people actually convert: office documents, PDFs, HTML pages, spreadsheets, and knowledge-base material.